Misto1997/Legacy-of-Brynjolf/README.md

 ## Assumptions
 1. If Brynjolf step's into position where guard stands then game over there and thats the final room blueprint.
-2. guard copies brynjolf moves after brynjolf moves, both wont move parallel.
+2. guard copies brynjolf moves after brynjolf moves, both will not move in parallel.

 ## Limitation
 As BFS shortest path algorithm is being used here so it will try to explore all path from pertcular point to get shortest distance and hence it work's great with small matrix size, till 7x7 size to be precise.
-Performace started decrease if matrix size became larger than this.
+Performace will keeps on decreasing if matrix size increases.

 ## In progress work
 1. optimize algorithm to get faster result and incorporate larger matrix size.